cucumber-ltd/opencollective-github-voting/CUCUMBER-PRO-DIFFERENCES.md

 This leads to less duplication of code and better composability as these small components are easier to implement at various layers of the stack (`Dom*Commands`, `Http*Queries` etc).

+## Tiny Express routers

+Every `*Commands` and `*Queries` component is wrapped by a tiny Express router, which is easy to reason about.
+There is a `makeWebApp` function that builds the entire webapp.

+The Web Server (http) is extracted to a framework component.

 ## Explicit subscription

 In order to receive signals (over eventsource), a client first needs to subscribe.
 No signals flow without a subscription.